codescape/relative-luminance-kata/readme.md

 Relative Luminance Kata
 =======================

-This coding kata has several steps:
+This coding kata has multiple steps that add additional requirements to the implementation and thus increase the complexity of the solution that should be reached by test driven development:

 * Calculation of the relative luminance for a given RGB color code
 * Calculation of the contrast ratio for two RGB color codes